Pernambucan revolution: Preparation

 Despite the adherence of the elites, their ideals were not nearly as much spread to the population.
 There were many troops from Dom João VI in the streets, and as consequence the republican ideals were mainly discussed in private spaces.
-Several people that partook on the revolt didn't know they were fighting against the Portuguese royalty, as they felt it was an insurrection against a bad administrator, and were waiting for a better person to be named as Governor by Dom João VI.
+Several people that partook on the revolt did not know they were fighting against the Portuguese royalty, as they felt it was an insurrection against a bad administrator, and were waiting for a better person to be named as Governor by Dom João VI.
 The masonic leaders would only talk about the independence of Pernambuco amongst the initiated, hiding crucial information from the so-called "mongrels".
 Slaves were already organized, waiting for a chance to act.
 The revolutionaries sent agents to several captaincies, including Bahia and Rio de Janeiro, in hope of convincing them to join the revolution.
 The news were also spread through merchants.

 In 1816, a slave reported the Tenants José Paulino de Almeida e Albuquerque and Antonio Vieira Cavalcante to the authorities.
 The slave was freed and Albuquerque and Cavalcante were arrested on the Snake Island, being later freed on 14 February.
 In 1817, the government suspected the Franciscan friar Antônio das Neves was one of the responsible for spreading political propaganda in Pernambuco.

 The Pernambucan revolt happened almost simultaneously with other Freemason conspiracies on Rio de Janeiro, Lisbon and Bahia.
 On Lisbon, the Portuguese Royalty discovered a Plot to substitute the Braganca for the Cadaval.
 On Bahia, Marcos de Noronha e Brito was accused of betraying Dom João VI, and plans were made in Recife to split Brazil in five different kingdoms.
 On Rio, there was a plan of forcing Dom João VI to sign a new Constitution.